pjebs/jsonerror/README.md

 It utilizes the fact that built-in [`type error`](http://golang.org/pkg/builtin/#error) is actually an `interface.`

-**REFER TO GODOC FOR DOCUMENTATION FOR ErrorCollection capabilities**

-ErrorCollection allows for accumulation of multiple errors from concurrent go-routines.
+The package also contains the ErrorCollection struct which allows for accumulation of multiple errors.
+It is safe to use from multiple concurrent goroutines unlike other comparable packages.

+Please **Star** this package so I can add it to [awesome-go](https://github.com/avelino/awesome-go).

 Install